 Face ID is fast and secure, but in a post-COVID world of face masks, Touch ID can sometimes be more useful.
 Apple is unlikely to bring back the Home button, where the fingerprint scanner used to live, but there are other ways it could equip the next iPhone with both face and finger recognition.

 Prolific leaker Jon Prosser gave the nod to a tweet from fellow tipster @L0vetodream, who stated rather cryptically "MESA uts for iPhone".
 Apparently this is deciphered as MESA (Touch ID) uts (under the screen) for iPhone (well, we think you can work that one out).

 Of course, with the iPad Air 2020 embedding Touch ID in the power button instead, Apple may decide that this solves the problem in a neater fashion.
 But it wouldn't have the wow factor of under-screen scanning.

 The next generation of iPhones will feature boosted specifications across the board, from upgraded processors to improved cameras.
 Here's what we've seen rumoured so far.

 A15 Bionic processor

-We don't know much about the A15 just yet, except that it will be faster than the A14 (obviously) and based on an improved 5 nanometre (5nm) production process from supplier TSMC.
+We know that the A15 will be faster than the A14 (that much is obvious) and based on an improved 5 nanometre (5nm) production process - rather than an entirely new 3nm process, which is expected on the A16 - from supplier TSMC.
 This will make it more efficient than the A14 chip you'll find in the iPhone 12 series.